-Usually, categorization considers the way business is organized, priced or managed by the company.
+Usually, categorization considers the way the business is organized, priced or managed by the company.
 For example:

-- a Group Health product might be organized and priced separately by province or state; - an Individual Life Product may be country specific; - an Investment Operation may be common across several countries.
+• A Group Health product might be organized and priced separately by province or state;

+- An Individual Life Product may be country specific; and - An Investment Operation may be common across several countries.